-Stoicon-X Melbourne 2025 will take place on Saturday 4 October 2025
+Stoicon-X Melbourne 2025 took place successfully on Saturday 4 October 2025 at the Greek Community of Melbourne, 168 Lonsdale Street, Melbourne

 Stoicon-X Melbourne is an event for people interested in Stoicism as a philosophical approach to life, including practical exercises for managing challenges like stress, fatigue, difficult people, resilience in the face of adversity, and negative emotions.